ShaynaCummings/police-brutality/all-locations.md

 ### CNN Reporter arrested | May 30th

 Police arrest CNN reporter Omar Jimenez and his crew after refusing to give them information on where to relocate.

+id: mn-minneapolis-4

 **Links**